Riccardo-Basile/shopping-list/readme.md

 This project was created to focus on working with the DOM, events, state, local storage and other fundamentals of JavaScript.

+In the future I could come back and implement it with db, add some more features and re-style the UI.

 <img src="images/screen.png" width="400">